cmotc/nightly-env/README.md

 and .deb.
 When ./clean deletes all folders ending in a numeric date, so will helper.sh->clean

+  * dustup: delete all generated temporary folders(dated folders) but leave logs and built packages.

   * clobber: runs clean, but also deletes any subfolders ending in a date(i.e. generated subfolders.)